 MSH…|||||LRI_Common_Component^^2.16.840.1.113883.9.16^ISO~ LRI_GU_Component^^2.16.840.1.113883.9.12^ISO~ LRI_RU_Component^^2.16.840.1.113883.9.14^ISO~LRI_PH_Component^^2.16.840.1.113883.9.NNN^ISO

-Note: When there is no performing lab specified in the OBX, use the combination of MSH-3 and MSH-4 to define a local coding system.
-It is assumed that:

-Different applications within an organization with a single CLIA number may have different local coding systems (e.g., a clinical pathology application vs. an anatomic pathology application).

-A single application within an organization with a single CLIA number has a single local coding system.
-That coding system may contain multiple value sets, for example, it may contain local value sets for observation identifier, observation value, abnormal flag, race, ethnicity, reason for study, and others.

 SFT – Software segment

 The software segment provides information about the sending application or other applications that manipulate the message before the receiving application processes the message.
 In this guide, the Laboratory Result Sender actor is required to populate the first SFT segment.
 Any other application that transforms the message must add an SFT segment for that application.
 Other applications that route or act as a conduit may add an SFT but are not required to do so.
-See , Actor, Laboratory Result Sender for further discussion the types of roles applications may play in these data exchanges.
+See Error!
+Reference source not found., Actor, Laboratory Result Sender for further discussion the types of roles applications may play in these data exchanges.
 Based on that discussion, and HL7 Application (including gateways) is required to populate an SFT segment, while bridges and intermediaries may add an SFT but are not required to do so.